-I was sent a proof copy of The Soup Movement by Ben Davis from our Oxford University Press rep at the bookshop.
-Ben’s book isn’t released until August 2020, and they were seeking early opinions from booksellers.
-I enjoyed Ben’s previous book What’s That in Dog Years? and offered my services.
+I was sent a proof copy of The Soup Movement by Ben Davis from Oxford University Press.
+I enjoyed Ben’s previous book What’s That in Dog Years? so I was keen to read this one!

 Homelessness is a social issue that is close to my heart, as I have mentioned in other reviews, including Mahsuda Snaith’s How to Find Home, James Bowen’s A Street Cat Named Bob, and Delphine de Vigan’s No and Me.
 I was keen to see how an author would tackle the subject for a younger audience.

 Ben is, by nature, a very witty person.
 He always injects humour into his books, even when dealing with serious issues and sensitive material.
 In The Soup Movement, not only does he help children to understand how people can become homeless, he also teaches them about some of the stigmas that homeless people face.